SU-NCS/Intro_to_programming/week-1-session-1.md

 ### Excercises:

-Output to Screen: Getting familiar with the print statement

-Open the SSH Terminal by right clicking on the Default project and clicking on **SSH Terminal.**
+Set up a folder to work in: projects/session-1

+Open Visual Studio Code

+Open the folder projects/session-1

+Use CTRL-\`  \(the backward tick character is located to the left of the 1 key and above the tab key.
+Use SHFT when striking this key\) to open the terminal.

-The SSH Terminal is sometime called the Console and this is where Screen output goes when we execute a program from the command line that uses the **Print** statement.
+The Terminal is sometime called the Console and this is where Screen output goes when we execute a program from the command line that uses the **Print** statement.

 ### Command Line